introcompsys/spring2022/resources/glossary.md

 GitHub
   a hosting service for git repositories

 repository
   a project folder with tracking information in it in the form of a .git file

+shell
+  a command line interface; allows for access to an operating system

+terminal
+  a program that makes shell visible for us and allows for interactions with it

 ```